Georgy Girl (song)

-"Georgy Girl" is a song by the Australian pop/folk music group The Seekers.
-It was used as the title song for the 1966 film of the same title.
-Tom Springfield, who had written "I'll Never Find Another You", composed the music and Jim Dale supplied the lyrics.
+"Georgy Girl" is a song by the Australian pop/folk music group the Seekers.
+It was used as the title song for the 1966 British romantic comedy film Georgy Girl.
+Tom Springfield, who had written "I'll Never Find Another You" for the Seekers, composed the music and Jim Dale supplied the lyrics.
 The song is heard at both the beginning and end of the film, with markedly different lyrics (and with different lyrics again from those in the commercially released version).
 It was nominated for an Academy Award for Best Original Song but the prize went to "Born Free".
+It was performed at the 1967 Oscars ceremony by Mitzi Gaynor.

 The song became a hit in late 1966 and early 1967, reaching number one in Australia and number three in the United Kingdom.
-In the United States, it was the Seekers' highest charting single, reaching number one on the Cash Box Top 100.
-"Georgy Girl" reached number two on the Billboard Hot 100; "I'm a Believer" by The Monkees, kept the song from number one.
+In the United States, it was the Seekers' highest-charting single, reaching number one on the Cash Box Top 100.
+"Georgy Girl" reached number two on the Billboard Hot 100; "I'm a Believer" by the Monkees, kept the song from number one.
 The song's U.S. success prompted the Seekers' British album Come the Day to be retitled Georgy Girl for its American release.